lockkkk/lockkkk.github.io/pages/about.md

 <!-- Additionly, I love digital painting, you can see [my artwork on Pixiv](#section-artwork). -->
-**E-mail:** jxlin AT utexas.edu
+📧 jxlin AT utexas.edu

 <!-- <span style="color:red">**I will be joining the ECE Department at Cornell University as a tenure-track Assistant Professor in Fall 2025.**</span> -->

-<span>**I am looking for self-motivated PhD students in CS and ECE with interests in networking, systems, programmable hardware, and compilers.
-If you're interested, please reach out via email.**</span>
+📌<span>**I am looking for self-motivated PhD students in CS and ECE with interests in networking, systems, programmable hardware, and compilers.
+If you're interested, please reach out via email!**</span>